-- Independent review and appraisal of the control environment throughout the organisation. - Providing assurance to management and the Board that the established systems ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or projects to ascertain whether results are consistent with established objectives and goals and whether the operations or projects are being carried out as planned. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Supporting the Council to improve its internal control, governance and risk management processes. - Evaluating the extent to which risks have been identified and managed to achieve the Council's objectives. - Working in partnership with external auditors and other review bodies to coordinate activities with internal audit to avoid duplication and seek to rely on the work of these other assurance providers where professional standards and the nature and quality of the work they have undertaken would make it appropriate to do so. - Undertaking consulting and advisory services related to governance, risk management and control as appropriate for the organisation.
+- Independent review and appraisal of the control environment throughout the organisation. - Providing assurance to management and the Audit Committee that the established systems ensure compliance with those policies, plans, procedures, laws, and regulations which could have a significant impact on the organisation. - Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets. - Evaluating the effectiveness and efficiency with which resources are employed. - Evaluating operations or projects to ascertain whether results are consistent with established objectives and goals and whether the operations or projects are being carried out as planned. - Evaluating the reliability and integrity of information and the means used to identify, measure, classify, and report such information. - Supporting the IJB to improve its internal control, governance and risk management processes. - Evaluating the extent to which risks have been identified and managed to achieve the IJB's objectives. - Working in partnership with Health Board Internal Auditors, external auditors and other review bodies to coordinate activities with internal audit to avoid duplication and seek to rely on the work of these other assurance providers where professional standards and the nature and quality of the work they have undertaken would make it appropriate to do so.

-- Supporting the Chief Executive (Head of Paid Services), the Director of Finance and Resources (Chief Financial Officer) and the Head of Corporate Governance (Monitoring Officer) in the discharge of their statutory duties; - Encouraging a culture of personal and corporate responsibility and accountability through the promotion of anti-fraud and corruption and ethical values. - Having the right of access to examine the accounts and other financial records and data of external organisations as set out in the conditions of funding or other agreement. - Investigating any suspicion of fraud, irregularity or corrupt practice in accordance with the Council's Defalcation procedures.
+- Undertaking consulting and advisory services related to governance, risk management and control as appropriate for the organisation. - Supporting the Chief Officer and the Chief Financial Officer in the discharge of their statutory duties; - Encouraging a culture of personal and corporate responsibility and accountability through the promotion of anti-fraud and corruption and ethical values. - Having the right of access to examine the accounts and other financial records and data of external organisations as set out in the conditions of funding or other agreement. - Investigating any suspicion of fraud, irregularity or corrupt practice in accordance with the relevant procedures.